As summer dwindles down, middle school students (and teachers!) are likely starting to think about the much-anticipated first day of school.

 So, how can you accomplish these goals while showing your students that coming back to school can be fun?
 Using icebreakers will help ease everyone back into the school routine.
-Here are three ways to have students introduce themselves to you as the teacher—as well as each other—without using the traditional “Hi, my name is . . .” icebreaker.
+Here are three first-day-of-school icebreaker activities for middle school students to introduce themselves to you as the teacher—as well as each other—without using the traditional “Hi, my name is...” icebreaker.”

 1. Goal Setting